 Marriage & Relationship Tip:

 It’s important to discuss your roles and expectations, ahead of time if possible.
+For example:

-That way you can avoid unnecessary arguments and misunderstandings that often arise when we are sleep deprived and going through a big transition.
+By discussing your expectations, you can avoid unnecessary arguments and misunderstandings that often arise when we are sleep deprived and going through a big transition.

 Baby Care Ideas Put To Use